andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-6.md

 - Tax changes the price of a good to both buyers and sellers.
 - Relative responsiveness of supply and demand will determine the tax burden.
 - **The market that is more price elastic will be able to adjust to price changes and will shoulder less of the tax burden.**
-- Market outcome of a tax (new equilibrium quantity and price) is the same regardless if the tax is imposed upon buyers or on sellers.
+- Market outcome of a tax (new equilibrium quantity and price) is the same regardless of the tax is imposed upon buyers or on sellers.
-  - Tax burden will be thes ame no matter which side of the market is taxed.
+  - Tax burden will be the same no matter which side of the market is taxed.
 - There can be a difference between *economic incidence* and *statutory incidence*.
   - *Economic incidence*: economic effect of a tax on buyers or sellers
   - *Statutory incidence*: person legally responsible for paying the tax